-Lines 13 to 15 are going to be used by your iOS interface to show some values on the screen (more on these later).
-Line 17 defines the variable myStation of type RadioStation.
-Lines 19 to 24 contain the required init method.
+Line 13 defines the variable myStation of type RadioStation.
+Lines 15 to 21 contain the required init.
 In Swift, classes do not require an initializer method, but it is a good place to set the default values of your object.
 This method sets up the variables used in that class.
+Lines 23 to 25 are going to be used by your iOS interface to show some values on the screen (more on these later).
 Also, don't forget to include the curly braces ({ ... }).